browserengineering/book/book/html.md

 Right now, the `Layout` class works token-by-token; we now want it to go node-by-node instead.
-So let's separate the old `token` method into three parts: all the cases for open tags will go into a new `open_tag` method; all the cases for close tags will go into a new `close_tag` method; and instead of having a case for text tokens our browser can just call the existing `text` method directly:
+So let's separate the old `token` method into two parts: all the cases for open tags will go into a new `open_tag` method and all the cases for close tags will go into a new `close_tag` method:[^no-text-case]

+[^no-text-case]: The case for text tokens is no longer needed because
+    our browser can just call the existing `text` method directly.

 ``` {.python}
 class Layout: